Having safety signs in the workplace is essential.

 For example, a flammable liquid store.

-These signs are required by the Health and Safety (Safety Signs and Signals) Regulations 1996 and in specific cases by the Dangerous Substances (Notification and Marking of Sites) Regulations 1990.
+These health and safety signs are required by the Health and Safety (Safety Signs and Signals) Regulations 1996 and in specific cases by the Dangerous Substances (Notification and Marking of Sites) Regulations 1990.

 Signs warning of a particular hazard appear as a black band in the shape of an equilateral triangle.
 The background within the band should be yellow with the imagery indicating the type of hazard in black, positioned centrally on the sign.

-A sign prescribing specific behaviour (e.g. “Personal Protective Equipment Must Be Worn”)
+A safety sign prescribing specific behaviour (e.g. “Personal Protective Equipment Must Be Worn”)

 These signs should be used to indicate actions that must be carried out in order to comply with statutory requirements.
 For example, self-closing fire doors that must be kept closed to comply with the fire risk assessment should be labeled with “FIRE DOOR KEEP SHUT” signs.
 An area of a construction site where hard hats should be worn should also have appropriate signs at the entry points.